 The top of the second tower, the one on the right, will be 230 rooms/suites for the new and exclusive Hilton brand called the XLR.
 Currently, there are only three other such resorts in the world (Habtoor Palace Dubai; The Biltmore, Mayfair; and Zemi Beach House, Anguilla).

-- The currently projected room rates for the new XLR resort is about $600 a night.
+- The currently projected room rate for the new XLR resort is about $600 a night.

 Having this Hilton brand and this level of clientele next to the Wynn and the Encore, famous for catering to the big spenders, we may see some interesting changes (upgrades?) to the Wynn franchise.
 Too bad Steve Wynn is no longer in charge there.
 It would have made for some interesting competition with marketing, interviews, and social media posts.
 Steve Wynn knew how to get free PR when someone tried to muscle in on his territory!